dartsidedev/grind75/README.md

 # Grind 75 in Dart

-> All the 169 challenges of the Grind 75 LeetCode study plan solved in beautiful, idiomatic Dart.
+> All`*` the 169 challenges of the Grind 75 LeetCode study plan solved in beautiful, idiomatic Dart.

+`*`: Well, not yet, but I am on it! 🚀

 You can find all the questions and solutions in the [`test`](https://github.com/dartsidedev/grind75/tree/main/test) folder.